 - K13.13.1P A thesis shall be presented in a permanent binding of the approved type before the degree may be granted.
-The candidate shall confirm that the contents of the permanently bound thesis are identical with the version submitted for examination except where amendments have been made to meet the requirements, or at the suggestion of the examiners. - K13.13.2P The approved binding for a final version of a thesis shall be: - i of a fixed type so that leaves cannot be removed or replaced - ii the front and rear boards shall have sufficient rigidity to support the weight of the work when standing upright - the outside front board shall bear the title of the work, the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type - the spine of the binding shall bear the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type, reading downwards - v the binding of a thesis shall be black for MPhil and pantone 485 red for a PhD. - K13.13.3P Sufficient copies of the final thesis, incorporating any amendments required by the examiners, shall be submitted in order that copies may be supplied to the University Library, the library of any collaborating establishment and of any relevant affiliated institution.
+The candidate shall confirm that the contents of the permanently bound thesis are identical with the version submitted for examination except where amendments have been made to meet the requirements, or at the suggestion of the examiners.
+In the case of a PhD, the final thesis shall also be accompanied by the British Library EThOS form duly completed. - K13.13.2P The approved binding for a final version of a thesis shall be: - i of a fixed type so that leaves cannot be removed or replaced - ii the front and rear boards shall have sufficient rigidity to support the weight of the work when standing upright - iii the outside front board shall bear the title of the work, the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type - iv the spine of the binding shall bear the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type, reading downwards - v the binding of a thesis shall be black for MPhil and pantone 485 red for a PhD.

+K13.13.3P Sufficient copies of the final thesis, incorporating any amendments required by the examiners, shall be submitted in order that copies may be supplied to the University Library, the library of any collaborating establishment and of any relevant affiliated institution.
 The thesis shall include the following copyright text: